Piggyback Plant (Tolmiea menziesii) Indoor Care, Propagation, Problems and Remedies

 Watering

-Water Piggyback Plant liberally during the growing season while allowing the top 1-2 in. of soil to dry out between waterings and keep the soil moist at all times.
+Water Piggyback Plant liberally during the growing season while allowing the top 1-2 inches of soil to dry out between waterings and keep the soil moist at all times.

 Decrease watering during the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.

-Ascertain that the pot has a drainage hole inorder to prevent the soil from getting soggy as it can lead in root-rot disease and eventual death of the plant.
+Ascertain that the pot has a drainage hole inorder to prevent the soil from getting soggy as it may result in root-rot and eventual loss of the plant.

 Light Requirements

-Youth On Age Plant will also grow under a grow light where natural light is inadequate.
-Check out these link to Amazon for full spectrum grow lights.
+Youth On Age Plant may also be grown under grow lights if natural light is inadequate.
+Check out these full spectrum grow lights on Amazon.

 Temperature and Humidity

-Cool to average warmth with a minimum of 100C is ideal for Piggyback Plant.
-Keep it away from cold draughts as they can cause leaf drop.
+Cool to average warmth of 15-260C with a minimum of 100C is ideal for Piggyback Plant.
+Keep it away from cold drafts as they can cause leaf drop.

 Fertilizer